Two Binturong laying across a tree branch

 • Habitat

-Binturong are arboreal live in trees living in the canopy of tall, dense tropical forests.
-They range Southeast Asia, from North-eastern India, Bangladesh, Yunnan and Guangxi in China, to Malaysia, Indonesia, and the Philippines.
+Binturong are arboreal, living in the canopy of tall, dense tropical forests.
+Their native range is in Southeast Asia, from North-eastern India, Bangladesh, Yunnan and Guangxi in China, to Malaysia, Indonesia, and the Philippines.

 • Fun Facts

-Bintourong play a key role in the ecosystem, that they inhabit.
-By eating fruits, they carry out seed dispersal and therefore contribute to the healthy growth of plants in the rain forest.
+Binturong play a key role in the ecosystem, that they inhabit.
+By eating fruits, they carry out seed dispersal and therefore contribute to the healthy growth of plants in the rainforest.